 Two of the main transport mechanisms for bacteria within soils are matrix through-flow and non-matrix through-flow.
-Experiments with disturbed and un-disturbed soil columns have shown that macropore transport is not an important pathway for bacterial transport in disturbed soils.
-In undisturbed soils, however, transport via macropores can result in significant contamination many tens of metres from the source of bacteria (Smith et al., 1985).
+Experiments with disturbed and undisturbed soil columns have shown that macropore transport is not an important pathway for bacterial transport in disturbed soils.
+In undisturbed soils however, transport via macropores can result in significant contamination many tens of metres from the source of bacteria (Smithetal., 1985).
 Knowledge of current land-use may therefore be quite significant in accurately determining bacterial inputs from agricultural land in upland catchments, because changes in land-use will alter the hydrological response of the catchment to rainfall and hence patterns of bacterial transport.
-During frequently occurring or short duration rainfall events, however, the sub-soil transport of bacteria will be dominated by matrix through-flow resulting in no significant transport beyond a few metres (Germann et al., 1987).
-Macropore flow is more likely to occur when infiltration excess or saturation excess occurs.
-Bacterial transport is certainly enhanced in the saturated zone (Hagedorn et al., 1981).
+During frequently occurring or short duration rainfall events however, the sub-soil transport of bacteria will be dominated by matrix throughflow resulting in no significant transport beyond a few metres (Germannet al., 1987).
+Macropore flow is more likely to occur when infiltration excess or saturation excess occurs, and bacterial transport is enhanced in the saturated zone (Hagedornetal, 1981).